bcgov/SIMS/docs/howto/devops.md

 - `security-init.yml`: Network and security polices template to enable any namespace for application dev.
 - `createdb-job.yml`: Job template to create separate database in patroni postgres database.

+#### Database Backups

+Under `ROOT/devops/openshift/database-backup`, all the OpenShift database backups related templates file are stored.
+The templates were copied and adpated from [BCDevOps backup-container](https://github.com/BCDevOps/backup-container).

+The backups are executed using two different containers, one for Postgres databases and other for MongoDb databases.
+It follows what is decribed on [backup-container-options](https://github.com/BCDevOps/backup-container#backup-container-options) as a mixed environment where we have different containers to execute the backups for different databases types, but both are sharing the same backup configuration.

+- `backup-build.yaml`: build template used to Postgres and Mongo DBs.
+- `backup-deploy.yaml`: deploy template used to Postgres and Mongo.
+- `backup-example.conf`: sample configuration for backups.
+- `backup.conf`: current backup configuration shared by Postgres and Mongo DBs.

 ### OpenShift Setup

 We have created a setup of make helper commands, Now we can perform following steps to setup any namespace.